ihumphrey/Xi-cam/docs/source/gui-plugin.md

 #### Installing the plugin

-After creating the plugin, we need to tell Xi-cam that it is available to use.
+After creating the plugin, we need to tell Xi-CAM that it is available to use.
 One way to do this is to create an editable pip install.
-Make sure you are in your plugin's directory (Xi-cam.plugins.mydemo), then run:
+Make sure you are in your plugin's directory (Xi-CAM.plugins.mydemo), then run:

 ```
 pip install -e .
 ```

-This will allow Xi-cam to see your plugin and load it.
+This will allow Xi-CAM to see your plugin and load it.

 #### Verifying

 Run xicam to verify that your plugin loads properly.
-At the top-right of the Xi-cam main window, you should see *mydemo*.
+At the top-right of the Xi-CAM main window, you should see *mydemo*.
 When you click it, you should see the text *Stage 1* in the middle of the main window.

 ---

 ## Extending your GUIPlugin

-After verifying that your plugin is loading in Xi-cam, we can begin to extend the GUIPlugin with custom functionality.
+After verifying that your plugin is loading in Xi-CAM, we can begin to extend the GUIPlugin with custom functionality.

 ### Example 1 - A Inverting Plugin